alexbarcelo/tad4bj/README.md

  - ... the data of interest can easily be displayed in a tabular fashion
  - ... don't want to track the data yourself by going into the log files generated in the application

 **You don't need to install any additional dependency or package**.
 You will only need the system python interpreter (either Python 2.7 or 3.x will work).
 YAML is supported if you desire to use it, but it is entirely optional.
-The main design decision is to be cluster-friendly, and those environments can be very restricted but Python 2.7 can typically be found by default.
+The main design decision is to be cluster-friendly, and those environments can be very restricted, but I have always found Python 2.7 in them by default.
 Hopefully, `tad4bj` will keep working regardless of being inside a virtual environment or changing versions.

 The application `tad4bj` can be used both through the native python bindings or through the shell.
 There are extra features if you use it through its bindings --e.g. arbitrary pickled structures and mutable types.